neelo4/Signal-stack-journal/README.md

 - For Google Analytics 4, create a Measurement ID and add it to an environment variable:
   - Local development: create `.env.local` with `VITE_GA_MEASUREMENT_ID=G-XXXXXXXXXX`.
   - In Vercel: Project → Settings → Environment Variables → add the same key/value in the Production environment and redeploy.
+- Optional: If you want the “Send love” form in the About section to work, create a Formspree (or similar) endpoint and set `VITE_FEEDBACK_FORM_ENDPOINT=https://formspree.io/f/your-id`.
 - Meta tags for search engines and social sharing live in `index.html`.
 Update the description, keywords, or social image (`public/social-card.jpg`) whenever your brand messaging evolves.

 ## Deploying to Vercel